F-Secure: Be Sure

 ------------------

-The worm code does not contain all the necessary routines to infect the system where the infected e-mail (see below) is sent as an attachment.
+The worm code does not contain all the necessary routines to infect the system where the infected email (see below) is sent as an attachment.
 The worm file is infected by the virus as an ordinary file and then sent.
-The reason to use such a way is not clear.
+The reasoning for using this odd method is not clear.
 Probably the components were written by different people.

 The Virus component contains the following text strings: